-Sociology 348: Sociology of Environment and Health is a three-credit, intermediate-level course that explores the relationship between the impacts of industrial activity on the environments in which people live and work, and the health of those exposed to these impacts.
+Sociology 348: Sociology of Environment and Health is a three-credit, intermediate-level course that explores the relationship between the impacts of industrial activity on the environments in which people live and work and the health of those exposed to these impacts.
 It also examines movements pushing for justice for migrant farm workers and preventing violence against health care workers.

 - Unit 1: Getting Started

-- Unit 2: Communities Organize to Investigate and Challenge Toxic Exposure
+- Unit 2: How Communities Organize to Investigate and Challenge Toxic Exposure

 - Unit 3: Popular Epidemiology in Contaminated Communities